When my children were little, I wish I had known how fast the little would go away.

 - I am thankful for all the amazing mothers I now have as friends because we homeschooled together.

-- I am thankful that each of my children could love learning what interested them, whether on the floor, outside in a tree, upside down on the couch, or the trampoline.
+- I am thankful that each of my children could love learning what interested them, whether on the floor, outside in a tree, upside down on the couch, or on the trampoline.

 - I am thankful that we took vacations when everyone else was in school.
 My children were the special guests almost everywhere we went.